Power Query Tutorial

 Power Query is an additional tool available for Excel from Excel 2016 onwards versions, but you can use to for Excel 2013 & 2010 version also as an add-in.
 When we get the data from external sources to excel data will be in an ugly format and almost unworkable with that data, we know you have experienced this!.

-But using Power Query in ExcelPower Query In ExcelPower Query in Excel is a case-sensitive tool that helps the users search data sources, associate with data sources, and then shape the database according to their requirement.
-The users can even share their findings and create multiple reports using more query tools., we can access, transform, and clean all the ugly data into a readable format.
+But using Power Query in ExcelPower Query In ExcelPower Query is an excel tool used to import data from different sources, transform (change) it as required, and return a refined dataset in the workbook., we can access, transform, and clean all the ugly data into a readable format.
 Not only that Power Query can be used to write queries and we can reuse those queries to get the updated data by just clicking on “Refresh” button.

 With all the above features Power Query is still user friendly and actually, you can learn this much easier than you have learnt MS Excel in the first place.